nulldriver/ci/docs/index.md

 - 23-01-2025:
   - Added `assert` into the runtime, which will stop the runtime when something does not work.
 TODO: Print to the stdout/stderr of the pipeline.
+- 24-01-2025:
+  - Add task support from a pipeline YAML.
+An `assert` can also be used to help with testing.
+Will probably not be useful in production environments.